Definition: myopathy is a disease of the skeletal muscles.

 - Myopathies induced by trauma, such as rhabdomyolysis.

-- The muscular dystrophies are progressive hereditary diseases affecting muscles.
+- Muscular dystrophies are progressive hereditary diseases affecting muscles.

 Common causes of secondary myopathies include: